Public Affairs Section

 U.S. Embassy, Skopje, Macedonia

-Summary: The U.S. Embassy in Skopje and the Bureau of Educational and Cultural Affairs of the U.S. Department of State are pleased to announce the 2018 call for proposals for the Ambassadors Fund for Cultural Preservation.
+The U.S. Embassy in Skopje and the Bureau of Educational and Cultural Affairs of the U.S. Department of State are pleased to announce the 2016 call for proposals for the Ambassadors Fund for Cultural Preservation.

 The Fund was established to help countries preserve their cultural heritage and to demonstrate U.S. respect for other cultures.
 Since its inception in 2001, the Fund has helped preserve cultural sites, practices, and objects that are historically or culturally significant in Macedonia and around the world.
-Project proposals are due on December 20, 2017.
+The deadline for submitting applications is December 20, 2015.

-A. CULTURAL SITES include (but are not limited to) historic buildings and archaeological sites.
+A. CULTURAL SITES includes (but is not limited to) historic buildings and archaeological sites.

 Examples are restoration of an ancient or historic building, preservation of an archaeological site, or documentation of cultural sites in a region for preservation purposes.

-B. CULTURAL OBJECTS AND COLLECTIONS from a museum, site, or similar institution include archaeological and ethnographic objects, paintings, sculpture, manuscripts, and general museum conservation needs.
+B. CULTURAL OBJECTS AND COLLECTIONS from a museum, site or similar institution and includes archaeological and ethnographic objects, paintings, sculpture, manuscripts, and general museum conservation needs.
 Examples are conservation treatment for an object or collection of objects; needs assessment of a collection’s condition and strategies for improving it; inventory of a collection for conservation and protection purposes; the creation of safe environments for storage or display of collections; or specialized training in the care and preservation of collections.

 The Fund can NOT be used to support the following: